walmartlabs/schematic/README.md

 each need a portion of the components at runtime, but not all of them.
 * At the REPL, it might be useful to get a particular component and start it, such as a database connection.

-In such cases, the `:component-ids` argument can be provided to `assemble-system`.
+In such cases, the two argument version of `assemble-system` can be invoked, passing the list of component ids as the second parameter.
-The component-ids represent the top-level components which must be included in the final system.
+There are the top-level components which must be included in the final system.
 Only these top-level components and all of their transitive dependencies will be included in the final system map.